mellocapinpin/magento2-theme-base/README.md

 # magento2-theme-base

-base theme for future builds
+This theme will be inherited by all future theme builds.